New Calex PyroUSB 2.2 Infrared Pyrometer for Demanding Applications from 45ºC to 2000ºC

 Calex Electronics Limited

-process control, data acquisition, Process control equipment
+process control, Process control equipment, Industrial Process Control

 The all-new PyroUSB 2.2 pyrometers detect infrared radiation at wavelengths of 2.0 to 2.4 microns.
 This allows much greater accuracy, and improved tolerance of optical obstructions or errors in emissivity setting, than longer-wavelength sensors.